Biography

 With some life changes in the early 2010s, I wondered (as people do) about the decisions made over a lifetime, the cumulative impact of right turns and wrong turns, what was gained, what was lost, what might have been different.
 I wondered if it was too late to learn how to write and decided to explore the possibility, to enrol at schools of continuing studies, to work at it.

-Beginning in 2018, my stories have appeared in paperplates, FreeFall, Hamilton Arts & Letters Magazine and The New Quarterly.
+Beginning in 2018, my stories have appeared, or are forthcoming, in paperplates, FreeFall, Hamilton Arts & Letters Magazine, The New Quarterly and Grain.
 In 2022, I had success with flash fiction in two on-line U.S. publications, including a first prize from Streetlight Magazine.
 More recently, I won third prize in the McNally Robinson Contest; the story was published in Prairie Fire in 2023.

 These are stories set in offices, elevators and department stores, bars and restaurants, living rooms and kitchens, streetcars and automobiles.